Terms & conditions - Central heating installation quotation

-1. We will carry out the work set out on your quote for the price that is stated under the following terms and conditions.
+1. We will carry out the work set out on your quote, for the price that is stated in it, under the following terms and conditions.
 All prices include VAT at the current rate.

 2. Your quote is valid for 28 days and we must begin the work within 90 days of your acceptance.
 After this time your quote will no longer be valid and you will need to get another quote.